wombleton/gitlaw-nz/acts/R/Radio New Zealand Act 1995.md

     *   (b) trade or carry on business, or provide radio news services, under any other name, knowing that the name so resembles the name ""Radio New Zealand News"" as to be likely to mislead any person.

-    (3) Every person who contravenes subsection (2) commits an offence, and is liable on summary conviction to a fine not exceeding $2,500\.
+    (3) Every person who contravenes subsection (2) commits an offence, and is liable on conviction to a fine not exceeding $2,500\.

+    Section 18(3): amended, on 1 July 2013, by [section 413][48] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Provisions relating to separation